kkgkrishna/service_app/README.md

-# Arya Service Admin Dashboard
+# clapzo Service Admin Dashboard

 A modern admin dashboard built with Next.js, TypeScript, and Tailwind CSS.
 This application provides a comprehensive interface for managing service inquiries, engineers, and collections.